4 Steps IT Project Transition Plan from One Vendor to Another

 article_img

 Sometimes a company might feel the need to change contractors at some point.
-Nobody likes being deceived or misled by empty promises especially when it is about doing business.
-As a software development company, Jaydevs realizes the scale of engineering solutions vendors’ responsibility and the cost of error when choosing a vendor.
+Nobody likes being deceived or misled by empty promises, especially about doing business.
+As a software development company, JayDevs realizes the scale of vendors’ responsibility and the importance of a proper project transition plan in case of searching for a new provider.

-Many of our actual customers asked us for assistance in addressing the consequences of destructive cooperation with other software development vendors.
+Many of our actual customers asked us for assistance in addressing the consequences of destructive cooperation with other software vendors.
 Here, we’ll help you solve potential issues from switching vendors.
-In this article you will find a step-by-step guide for implementing an efficient software transition plan from one vendor to another, a list of required documents and at the end of the article, you can download the checklist of the IT project transition plan in PDF.
+In this article, you will find a step-by-step guide for implementing an efficient transition process from one vendor to another, a list of required documents, and at the end of the article, you can download the project transition plan checklist in PDF.

-Evaluate three factors before making a decision to switch vendors: vendor value, risks, and contract termination cost.
+Evaluate three factors before deciding to switch vendors: vendor value, risks, and contract termination cost.

 Assessment of the current vendor